aakashnandi198/DDPG/README.md

 	- Consist of all the global variables that govern the algorithm.
 	- Also defines a function that computes the one step look ahead estimate using target critic and target actor

-- main.py
+- Main
 	- Spawns an actorCritic object and performs the necessary interactions with the environment over several episodes